SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 ## Connecting your DMS to an OpenSearch cluster

-To configure the connection to an OpenSearch database, configure the settings as detailed in [Cassandra database](xref:Configuring_the_database_settings_in_Cube#cassandra-database).
+To configure the connection to an OpenSearch database, configure the settings as detailed under [Cassandra database](xref:Configuring_the_database_settings_in_Cube#cassandra-database).

 > [!IMPORTANT]
 > An OpenSearch database requires a separate Cassandra cluster or Amazon Keyspaces.